ttkorhonen/e3pages/docs/design/4_package_management.md

 ```

 With this solution, a local installation can be done on a central server,
-and can be shared with relevant hosts using e.g. `NFS` (or using `rsync`, etc.),
+and can be shared with relevant hosts using e.g. NFS (or using `rsync`, etc.),
 which is the primary distribution method used at ESS.

 #### The "registry"

 With this distribution method, there is no real registry containing compiled packages---
 at ESS we store source code in a fixed *GitLab* group structure.
 Packages are built
-manually, or for deployment at ESS as part of `GitLab` CI pipelines by so-called
+manually, or for deployment at ESS as part of GitLab CI pipelines by so-called
 "runners" that have direct access to a specific server.
 Once the package has been
 built (and tested, etc.), it is placed on that server through a manual approval action.
 Hosts that need access to these packages mount the installation and can make the
-relevant environment/release available by mounting it over `NFS`.
+relevant environment/release available by mounting it over NFS.

-To identify or reproduce compilations, we make use of `git` tags that encode some
+To identify or reproduce compilations, we make use of git tags that encode some
 key metadata.
 It is, however, up to the user to ensure a compatible environment---
 i.e.  that all dependencies can be satisfied.
 Specifications exist for this purpose;
 to describe e3 module references that can be combined into a working installation.